operate-first/continuous-deployment/docs/setup_argocd_dev_environment.md

 ## Instructions

 Create the project `aicoe-argocd-dev` and `argocd-test`.
-The latter wll be used for deploying a dev application via ArgoCD.
+The latter will be used for deploying a dev application via ArgoCD.

 ```bash